 Table of Contents

-Personally, however, I also used to be one of those who ignored drinking water for half a day, and then I tried to catch up by drinking a few glasses in the evening before I went to bed.
+Personally, however, I also used to be one of those who ignored drinking water for half a day and then I tried to catch up by drinking a few glasses in the evening before I went to bed.
 This resulted in fatigue, headaches and difficulty concentrating.
 Not to mention what my kidneys must have been through.
-Then one day I went to get my in-body measurements and body analysis done, and it showed that my body actually feels a few years older than it actually is, and that was when I realised that it’s time to think hard about what I’m doing.
+Then one day I went to get my in-body measurements and body analysis done and it showed that my body actually feels a few years older than it actually is and that was when I realised that it’s time to think hard about what I’m doing.

 Correcting an insufficient water intake was one of the first things on the list that I did.
 Along with the next steps towards a healthier lifestyle, I gradually began to feel better than ever before.
 So let’s take a look at the importance of drinking water, which may make you feel better too.

-Water keeps us alive
+Water that keeps us above water

 Have you ever thought about what you really need to survive?
 Is it food?
 The air?
 Facebook?
 Instagram?
 And what about water?
 This beneficial fluid composed of hydrogen and oxygen makes up about 60% of the human body and covers 71% of our planet.
 It is essential for everything alive and is found in cells or blood vessels.

 Our body has a sophisticated water management system that keeps its level in balance and moves to where water is most needed when there is a shortage.
 It decreases when sweating, breathing, urination and emptying.
 This is followed by a feeling of thirst, which when ignored leads to dehydration.
 [1-3]